jdeluyck/kcoreorg-website/_posts/2008/2008-06-22-i-can-has-weekend-seems-not.md

   - crap weekend
   - Rants
 ---
 This is not a good weekend.
-For me atleast&#8230;
+For me atleast...

   * Yesterday, an upgrade at work took longer than expected.
 Hence, had to call of external testing parties.
 Today I had to call them again, but most were not available.
 Joy for tomorrow.
   * Yesterday, windows decided to eat a partition which was on a Dynamic Disk.
 Scanned it today with GetDataBack, but only got half of my stuff back.
 No joy.